Limeyfy/payload-plugin-map-point/README.md

 Troubleshooting
 ---------------

-- Map not visible: ensure a valid Mapbox token is provided and accessible to the admin bundle (e.g., via env var in your Payload config).
+- Map not visible: ensure a valid token/API key is provided for `mapbox`/`google` providers (via plugin options or env) and accessible to the admin bundle.
-- Styling/CSS: Mapbox GL v3 generally works without importing CSS for this minimal usage.
-If you add controls/popups and notice styling issues, include `import 'mapbox-gl/dist/mapbox-gl.css'` in your admin CSS bundle.
+- Styling/CSS: Map styles are included by the field for Mapbox and Leaflet (`mapbox-gl/dist/mapbox-gl.css`, `leaflet/dist/leaflet.css`).
+No extra actions are needed in most setups.
 - CORS/Network: Ad blockers or corporate networks may block Nominatim requests.
 Switch to Mapbox or configure appropriate headers.

 TypeScript